pantelisantonoudiou/MatWAND/Docs/Inputs.md

 The inputs need to be structured in one of two formats in order to be processed by MatWAND

 # a) .mat files containing the raw traces
-Input structure is data file contains
+Input structure is data file contains:
+i) The raw voltage trace in a vector called `data` ii) a variable containing the sampling rate per second called `samplerate`

 # b) .binary files